Obiekt 187: History

 Work on the tank was conducted by the Ural Design Bureau of Transport Machine-Building under a T-72B improvement program with an order dated June 19, 1986.
-Conceived as a next-generation development, it was designed to fulfil operational requirements not then met by the rest of the main battle tanks built by Uralvagonzavod.
+Conceived as a next-generation development, it was designed to fulfill operational requirements not then met by the rest of the main battle tanks built by Uralvagonzavod.
 Different prototypes of Obiekt 187 were built in three series.
 Each series differed significantly from the previous, clearly demonstrating the evolution of the tank.
 The interior differences were less significant.

 The first modification was a change to an 840 hp engine.
 The tank was equipped with the Kontakt-5 explosive reactive armour.
 That modification was dismantled after its trials and its hull used for the third modification.
 The whole power plant of the tank was later used on the Obiekt 188 (T-90).

 A 1000 hp engine was installed on the second modification.
 Trials showed a high level of protection against contemporary weapons.
 The first and the second prototype series were the closest in appearance to the future T-90 tank.